Fieldwork Program Components

 Completing the Introductory Fieldwork Experience placement counts towards the required 1000 hours; however, it does not count toward the criteria for the psychosocial health or physical health requirements.

-To ensure a variety of placement types, students should independently track their fieldwork experiences on the Fieldwork Learning Experience Record (see Fieldwork Forms).
-The template can be also be found on the Fieldwork Quercus site.
+To ensure a variety of placement types, students should independently track their fieldwork experiences using the Student Fieldwork Record in InPlace.

 LEAP Placements